os-autoinst/salt-states-openqa/README.md

 Metrics are being collected via a [shell script] (get-metrics) and sent to a graphite instance via NetCat.

 This script can either be called from CRON or from a systemd timer.
-Configuration files for the systemd timer are included in this repository [here] (openqa-metrics.timer) and [here] (openqa-metrics.service), and run the following commands on a console in order to activate the timer:
+Configuration files for the systemd timer are included in this repository [here] (openqa-metrics.timer) and [here] (openqa-metrics.service)

+Run the following commands on a console in order to activate the systemd timer:

 ```
 cp -i openqa-metrics.timer /etc/systemd/system/